 SlickStack is the result of several years of research and testing by LittleBizzy, resulting in market-leading technical SEO.
-While SlickStack is actively used by and developed for our boutique server management business, and is primarily effected (back and forth) by what we aim to achieve, there are still multiple ways you can get involved and/or contribute to help us nurture a distinct community:
+While SlickStack is actively used by and developed for our cloud server management business, and is primarily effected (back and forth) by what we aim to achieve, there are still multiple ways you can get involved and/or contribute to help us nurture a distinct community:

 - Open an Issue on GitHub.
 For tech savvy developers, especially those with LEMP stack, Linux, and sysadmin experience, this is one of the best ways you can contribute to SlickStack.
 Reporting bugs, suggesting technical improvements, or other feature requests (NOT customer support), helps SlickStack to get better and better, while remaining free and open source.